 Continuous Cash Flow

-Harvesting of most of the fruit is of continuous in nature.
+Harvesting of most of the fruit is continuous in nature.
 Due to the perishable nature, it needs to be marketed immediately after harvest.
-This provides a source of continuous flow of inputs and for other expenses of immediate nature as against agronomic crops which are harvested one time.
+This provides a source of a continuous flow of inputs and for other expenses of immediate nature as against agronomic crops which are harvested one time.

 List Of 35 Profitable Fruit Farming Business Ideas

 Aonla is an ancient fruit of Indian origin, which is associated with our tradition, culture, and heritage.
 The fruit is also closely linked with the Indian system of medicine, as it is used as an ingredient in more than 175 formulations of Ayurveda.
 Read More…

 #2.
 Apple – Malus Domestica

 In India, apples are grown in hilly areas including Kashmir.
 Apple ranks fourth among the most widely produced fruits in the world.
 Read More…

 #3.
 Apricot – Prunus armeniaca